jahabeebs/automation-workable-alert-app/README.md

 1. Follow the steps mentioned in the local deployment instructions above to output a dist folder.

-2. Zip the contents of the dist folder + node_modules.
+2. Zip the contents of the dist folder + node_modules (before zipping remove index.js and index.mjs to avoid CommonJS/ES6 collision issues).
 Go to the AWS Management Console and navigate to the Lambda service.

 3. Click on "Create Function" and choose "Author from scratch".